Anxiemon/eLer-bookshelf/README.md

 # eLer-bookshelf
 Pretty simple python text editor built with PySimpleGUI.
-Can be built with pyinstaller into an exe.
+Can be built with pyinstaller into an executable.
+Requires PySimpleGUI.
+Please install it before running it (if you're running the python file; not the executable)